-Remember: Your notice does not become valid until it is delivered to the landlord – and it must be done in accordance with all state rules.
+Remember: Your move out notice does not become valid until it is delivered to the landlord – and it must be done in accordance with all state rules.
 If you have any doubt your notice will be received and read promptly, be sure to take extra precautions.

 Frequently Asked Questions for Tenants Vacating Rental Properties

 “What if only one tenant is vacating from a property with multiple tenants?”